Healthy UNH Blogger: Katrina Heisler, All Entries

 What were the results?
 All participants expressed an increase in heart rate blood pressure, and perceived stress levels but their were differences in their cortisol levels.
 “Nearly an hour after performing the task, men belonging to the group drinking authentic black tea had levels of cortisol that were 20% lower than their counterparts in the placebo group”.
 Cortisol is a stress related hormone that is released by the body during stressful situations.
 It usually drops back to normal once the body has returned to a calm state, but constant increased levels of cortisol can cause harm to the body potentially.
 Studies have shown high cortisol levels lead to a suppressed immune system which may be why you are more susceptible to catching a cold when under dire stress.
 The regular tea drinkers reported lower stress levels during the recovery period and had lower levels of platelet activation which decreases their risks for blood clotting and heart attacks.

 While this study alone is not enough to conclude that drinking tea can relieve stress, I don’t think it would hurt to add a cup to your day if you’re feeling stressed.
 Aside from possibly lowering your stress levels tea does have a number of other added benefits.
 Depending on the type of tea, the drink can help you fall asleep, increase metabolism, and provide you with healthy antioxidants.
-Keep sipping tea drinkers!Tagged In: Health, Healthy UNH, Katrina Heisler, Stress Management, UNH
+Keep sipping tea drinkers!Tagged In: Health, Healthy UNH, Katrina Heisler, mental wellness, Stress Management, UNH

 By: Katrina Heisler